jobrachem/organizr/README.md

 Organizr offers the four following functions:

-- `r()` creates an R script with a timestamp in `project_path/R`.
+- `r()` creates an R script with a timestamp-comment in `project_path/R`.
-- `py()` creates a Python script with a timestamp in `project_path/py`.
+- `py()` creates a Python script with a timestamp-comment in `project_path/py`.
 - `qmd()` creates a minimal Quarto document in `project_path/qmd`.
 - `rmd()` creates a minimal Quarto document in `project_path/rmd`.

-Organizr is an opinionated packaged.
+Organizr is an opinionated package.
 It may very well be that it does not fit your personal workflow, and that's ok.

 ## Setup